sitomani/4champ/docs/index.md

 # 4champ Development Journal

+### 17 April 2018
+Decided to start from the dependencies - I had LibOpenMPT integrated in my original project, but it was a very clumsy hack.
+In fact, I did not remember quite exactly how I put the iOS build together and after updating to latest OpenMPT sources from github I was facing some build errors.

+Some tweaking with the OpenMPT Lua scripts and I could get the thing to work, somewhat.
+Premake5 official release does not work too well for iOS projects so it took a pbxproj file script hack to get it done, and building requires a manual step to add the dependency libraries to linking phase, but now I have it under my OpenMPT fork at [https://github.com/sitomani/openmpt](https://github.com/sitomani/openmpt).

+Output from the build scripts in my fork repo is a fat binary for libopenmpt-small containing all the necessary architectures for 4champ.

 ### 3 April 2018

 These pages are created to document my development efforts and related endeavours around 4champ mod player app.